-A country of southeast South America stretching about 3,701 km (2,300 mi) from its border with Bolivia to southern Tierra del Fuego, an island it shares with Chile.
-Europeans first explored the region in the early 1500s, and in 1776 Spain established a viceroyalty that included present-day Argentina, Uruguay, Paraguay, and Bolivia.
+A country of southeast South America stretching about 3,700 km (2,300 mi) from its border with Bolivia to southern Tierra del Fuego.
+The region was sparsely populated by indigenous peoples before the Spanish founded settlements there in the early 1500s.
+In 1776 Spain established a viceroyalty in present-day Argentina, Uruguay, Paraguay, and Bolivia.
 Argentina achieved its independence from Spain in 1816.
 Buenos Aires is the capital and the largest city.x

 - A country in South America, called officially The Argentine Republic.
 Capital: Buenos Aires.